 Bill Clinton’s rise to power

-In 1992 Bill Clinton won a three-way race against incumbent President George H.W.
-Bush, a Republican, and independent third-party candidate Ross Perot.
-Clinton was the first US president from the Baby Boomer generation.
+In 1992 Clinton became the first US president from the Baby Boomer generation.
 He is married to Hillary Rodham Clinton, who served in the US Senate and as Secretary of State during the Obama administration.

 Clinton’s first term (1993-1997)

 Bill Clinton had an ambitious domestic agenda centered on economic growth.
 He immediately set to work reducing the federal budget deficit.
 The Deficit Reduction Act of 1993 raised taxes for the wealthiest 1.2 percent, while cutting taxes for small businesses and lower-income wage earners.
 The legislation included a requirement to balance the federal budget and set the stage for economic growth that created a federal budget surplus.

 Implementing a national health care plan with universal coverage was a top priority for Clinton, but opposition from Republicans, the American Medical Association, and the health insurance industry prevented healthcare reform.

 On January 1, 1994, President Clinton signed into law the North American Free Trade Agreement (NAFTA), which eliminated barriers to trade and investment between the United States, Canada, and Mexico.
 The overall economic impact of the agreement has been mostly beneficial.
 The Gross Domestic Product (GDP) of all three countries grew as a direct result of NAFTA, while trade and investment flourished and some industries that were expected to decline thrived instead.